 Patient choice and IT

-This sub-page of ‘Reporting IT‘ outlines patient choice and IT-related information.
+This sub-page of ‘Reporting IT‘ outlines patient choice and IT-related escalation and information.

 The NHS Constitution guarantees patients’ continued entitlement to fair choice.